Emimint/Emimint/README.md

 </p>

 <p>
   I'm a former 🌿 plant bio-informatician 🧪 who decided for a switch in carrier.
-Currently, I am a still <a href="https://www.crosemont.qc.ca/programme/programmation-orientee-objet-et-technologies-web/">learning</a>, <em> hightly movitated </em> analyst developer.
+I am a still <a href="https://www.crosemont.qc.ca/programme/programmation-orientee-objet-et-technologies-web/">learning</a>, <em> hightly movitated </em> software developer.
 I am always curious and ready for new challenges 💪🏿.
 Please have a look at some of my WIP 🛠 (work-in-progress) ✨!
 </p>
 <h3 align="center">Languages and technologies</h3>
     <div align="center">